kaorinstar/automatic-backup-scripts/README.md

-#Automatic Server Backup Scripts
+#Automatic Backup Scripts

-These are automatically server backup scripts.
+These are automatically backup scripts.

 ## Table of Contents
 [1.
 Development](#1-development)